-Within 30 days of receiving a Developer's application for eligibility to propose a transmission project for selection in the regional transmission plan for purposes of cost allocation, the Transmission Providers will notify the Developer of any deficiencies in the application.
-Within six weeks of receiving a Completed Application, Transmission Providers will make a determination as to whether the Developer is qualified, as defined herein.
+Within 30 days of receiving a Developer's Qualification Application, the Transmission Providers will notify the Developer of any deficiencies in the application.
+Developers shall remedy any deficiency in the application within 15 days.
+Within six weeks of receiving a Completed Qualification Application, the Transmission Providers will make a determination as to whether the Developer's Qualification Application is approved and will advise the Developer accordingly.
+Developers must establish their eligibility prior to requesting cost allocation.